 - Completion of work in a course for which the grade of "I" has been recorded

 - Administrative error in the reporting or recording of a grade.

-The process of appeal will occur during the semester (fall or spring) following the initial filing of the appeal.
-The appeal process is complete when the SAC reaches a consensual decision and the said decision is rendered in writing and distributed to the student and to the instructor in question.
+The process of appeal will occur during the regular academic semester (fall or spring) following the initial filing of the appeal.
+The decision of the SAC shall be rendered in writing and distributed to the student and to the instructor in question.

 Accelerated MBA students are not eligible to apply transfer credits from other institutions to the Willamette MBA program unless those credits are over and above the minimum course requirements stipulated above.
 Grades earned in courses transferred to the MBA program are not used in calculating the student's grade point average.
 Students should also be aware that quarter credits and semester credits are not equal; six semester credits are equal to nine quarter credits.